On-Campus Employers

 Communicate with candidates regularly and update application statuses on Handshake to inform students where they are in the hiring process.
 Within ~2 weeks of the application deadline, notify all applicants through Handshake messaging or external email whether they are hired or declined.
 Timely, courteous, and transparent communication models professionalism and respect.

-Per federal regulations, first-time student employees must complete their W-4 and I-9 forms online in Workday and verify their original, hard copy IDs in person with Human Resources within 3 business days from their start date.
+Per federal regulations, student employees must complete their W-4 and I-9 forms online in Workday and verify their original, hard copy IDs in person with Human Resources within 3 business days from their start date.

-Once hired in Workday, students can log in to the platform via WesPortal to complete their forms online.
-They must also schedule a time to present the original, hard copies of their identification documents in person to Human Resources via this Bookings page.
-Acceptable identification documents are listed on page 2.
+3. Schedule a time to present the original, hard copies of your identification documents in person to Human Resources via this Bookings page.
+See this list for acceptable identification documents (page 2).

-Students are encouraged to complete their I-9 as soon as they are hired in Workday and must complete their online forms and ID verification within 3 business days of their position start date.
 A student’s failure to complete the required onboarding forms and ID verification within the federally required 3 business day window will result in automatic termination from the position.
 To regain employment, the hiring manager must opt to re-hire the student in the Workday system and restart their onboarding process.

 It is the combined responsibility of the student and supervisor to ensure that the student has completed the necessary paperwork and I-9 verification before a student works any hours.